How To Print Quality Photos At Home

 Basic home printers have been good enough for photo printing for over 20 years.
 They are easy as their software takes care of things like PPI and color spaces for you.
 There are things that make a difference to your output though.

-Papers: The more expensive photo papers are heavier and thicker.
-This allows them to soak up more ink without smearing or spreading.
 Make sure you set the paper type in your printer to match!
 Glossy and Matte is just a matter of preference.
 In this case, there are professional photo paper manufacturers who make papers of a higher quality (and price) compared to the manufacturer papers.
 Better papers again resist fade longer.

 Choosing A Print Shop